Toward a More Sacred Economy

 At Uplift, we believe in the potential of business.
 Unfortunately, today’s economy celebrates power, control, and wealth.
 Conventional companies reward their owners with these perks, and the result is cut-throat competition, short-term thinking, and work that deadens the soul.

-But a new class of entrepreneurs is structuring their businesses differently, inviting stakeholders to participate, developing fresh approaches to timeless needs, and sharing surplus with the community.
+Fortunately, a new class of entrepreneurs are structuring their businesses differently, inviting stakeholders to participate in the trenches, developing fresh approaches to timeless needs, and sharing surplus with the community.
 When focused on these outcomes, businesses contribute to positive social change.

-The truth is, the way a company is funded matters.
-Distant owners cannot comprehend the impact their decisions have on a local community.
+The truth is, distant owners cannot comprehend the impact their decisions have on a local community.
 This model that maximizes the financial return for outside investors is not only outdated, it threatens the well-being of people, who want to exchange their gifts at work, and our planet.

 Success is measured by how well we fulfill our mission, not by the size of our profits.
 Any surplus is reinvested in the enterprise, distributed to our stakeholders, or donated to charity.

-Uplift is the first venture to emerge out of a new social innovation lab based in Salt Lake City.
-Our in-depth interviews with people in the area revealed a series of tensions many experience in the workplace:
+Uplift is the first venture to emerge out of a new social innovation lab.
+Our in-depth interviews with people revealed a series of tensions many experience in the workplace:

 - Purpose.
 Success feels empty when work isn’t connected to making a meaningful difference in the world.

 - Power.
 Although people long for more autonomy at work, they act cautiously to avoid those in power coming down on them.

 - Growth.
 Developing professional excellence is deeply satisfying, yet growth involves more than skills — it’s about wholeness.